School board awards bid for SHS auditorium upgrade

 Now the district is working to address the current needs to support the performing arts curriculum at the high school as well as the opportunities for the community in the space.

-“It means a ton,” Brad Ronne, vocal music teacher at SHS, said.
+“It means a ton,” Brad Ronne, vocal music teacher at SHS told the Star-Herald.
 “It’s pretty exciting.”

 Travis Rickey, director of facilities for the district, presented information about the bids received for the auditorium project.
 Five companies submitted bids for the project.